stevengreene-ops/ECE230L7/README.md

 Steven

 ## Summary
-WE explored the fundamental logic of binary subtraction and signed number representation.
+We learned the fundamental logic of binary subtraction and signed number representation.
 By implementing a Half Subtractor, we identified how the Borrow bit differentiates subtraction from addition.

 ## Lab Questions